adrianocanofre/aws-architect-certified/topics/s3/snowball.md

 **Snowball**

-Snowball is a petabyte-scale data transport solution that uses secure appliancess to transfer large amount of data into and out of AWS.
+Snowball is a petabyte-scale data transport solution that uses secure appliances to transfer large amount of data into and out of AWS.

 **Snowball Edge**

-Snowball Edge connects to yout existing applications and infrastructure using standard interfaces, streamming  the data transfer process and minimizing setup and integration.
+Snowball Edge connects to your existing applications and infrastructure using standard interfaces, streaming  the data transfer process and minimizing setup and integration.

 **Snowmobile**